World Darts Championship schedule and order of play

 World Darts Championship: Michael Smith says he doesn’t want to be ‘former world champion’

+Defending champion Michael Smith and three-time champion Michael Van Gerwen return at the World Darts Championship today .

-The world’s biggest darts tournament has emerged from the Christmas break with outstanding performances from Michael van Gerwen and teenage sensation Luke Littler.
+The world’s biggest darts tournament has emerged from the Christmas break with plenty of excitement, including teenage sensation Luke Littler, who has been a revelation so far.

-The Ally Pally delivered a fine atmosphere and England’s Michael Smith, who triumphed in the 2023 edition of the World Darts Championship, eased past Latvia’s Madars Razma despite struggling at times.

-Away from Smith and ‘MVG’ though, Luke Humphries, who is seeded third, is fancied by many after winning three televised ranking titles over the last seven weeks.
+While former champion Gerwyn Price was stunned by Brendan Dolan in the latest upset at Alexandra Palace.

+While Luke Humphries survived in a competitive match with Ricardo Pietreczko.
+Jonny Clayton and Raymond van Barneveld are also back in action today.

 Here’s everything you need to know, and get all the latest darts betting sites offers here.